spkenv/spk/README.md

 make packages
 ```

 Currently, this process can only be run on an rpm-based system, as it relies on some rpm packages being installed on the host in order to bootstrap the build process.
+If you are not running on an rpm-based system, you can run the process in a container instead: